vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

     ax.set_aspect(ratio)
  ```

-### Filtering Points
+### Filtering points
-filter_points(): Filters points based on the density of neighboring points within a specified radius.
+filter_points() filters points based on the density of neighboring points within a specified radius.
 Points with fewer than the minimum required neighbors are removed.
  ```
 def filter_points(x, y, z, radius=filtering_radius, min_neighbors=filtering_min_neighbours):
     """Filter points based on the density of neighboring points."""
     ...
  ```

-### Main Plotting Function
+### Main plotting function
-plot_3d_scatter_with_lasso(): This is the main function for loading data, filtering points, and generating a 2D scatter plot where a lasso tool allows for manual selection of regions.
+plot_3d_scatter_with_lasso() this is the main function for loading data, filtering points, and generating a 2D scatter plot where a lasso tool allows for manual selection of regions.
 It also generates a profile plot for the selected region.
 ```
 def plot_3d_scatter_with_lasso(input_file_path, output_directory, sphere_radius=0.05, filter_radius=0.1, min_neighbors=5, lasso_thickness=lasso_thickness):
     ...
  ```

-### Running the Script
+### Running the script
 This block calls the plot_3d_scatter_with_lasso() function, specifying input file paths, output directory, and parameters like sphere_radius, filter_radius, and lasso_thickness.
 This executes the entire process of loading, filtering, plotting, and analyzing the data.
 ```
 output_directory = '/Users/path/to/output/directory'